April 14, 2017

 The trucks were specifically designed for effectiveness in the stop-and-go traffic common in urban areas.
 Regenerative braking and lithium-ion battery technologies make these vehicles 30% more fuel efficient than their diesel counterparts.
 They also create less noise and pollution than standard delivery vehicles.
 CCE drivers report that the new vehicles handle better than the older, non-hybrid trucks.

-The hybrid fleet is part of CCE's nationwide initiative to employ hybrid vehicles to reduce emissions and fuel consumption.
-To date, the company has deployed 327 hybrid electric delivery trucks throughout the United States and Canada, making CCE's the largest commercial hybrid fleet in North America.
-CCE plans to continue to incorporate hybrid vehicles into its fleets, eventually transitioning all its vehicles to cleaner, more fuel-efficient models.
+The hybrid fleet development was part of CCE's nationwide initiative to employ hybrid vehicles to reduce emissions and fuel consumption.
+By 2010, the company has deployed 327 hybrid electric delivery trucks throughout the United States and Canada, making CCE one of the largest commercial hybrid fleet in North America.
+As of 2017, due to restructuring in Coca-Cola's bottling business, individual bottling companies now operate these vehicles.
+For example, Coca-Cola Bottling Company United, based in Birmingham, Alabama, currently operates 60 hybrid electric delivery trucks in the Birmingham area.